 * Palladium surges to $1,664.50/oz

-* French, German and Euro zone PMIs weaker-than-expected (Updates prices, adds comments and details)
+* French, German and Euro zone PMIs weaker-than-expected (Updates prices)

-German private sector activity shrank for the first time in 6-1/2 years in September as a manufacturing recession deepened unexpectedly and growth in the service sector lost momentum, while euro zone business growth stalled, a survey showed on Monday.
+German private sector activity shrank for the first time in 6-1/2 years in September, while euro zone business growth stalled this month, a survey showed.

 The weaker-than-expected economic readings added to investor worries over the effect of the U.S.-China trade dispute on the world economy, denting appetite for riskier assets.

 Over the weekend, the U.S. Trade Representative's office issued a statement characterizing two days of talks with China as "productive."

 This comes after Chinese officials unexpectedly canceled a visit to U.S. farms following their negotiations in Washington.

 Adding to global geopolitical risks, tensions remained elevated in the Middle East after Washington ordered more troops to the Gulf region to strengthen Saudi Arabia's air and missile defenses, following an attack on the kingdom's oil facilities.

 Meanwhile, palladium surged to a all-time high of $1,664.50 an ounce.